Have Questions? 888-508-6572

 1. Local Laws and Regulations

-First, you must consider local building codes to ensure your municipality allows you to convert garages into ADUs and the rules you must follow throughout the construction process.
+First, you must consider local building codes to ensure your municipality allows you to convert garages into ADUs and the rules you must follow throughout construction.

-To avoid legal issues, understand local zoning laws, including how far the ADU must be from property lines, and obtain the right permits and approvals to meet building codes.
+To avoid legal issues, understand local zoning laws, including how far the AADU must be from property lines, and obtain the proper permits and approvals to meet building codes.
 Check jurisdictional requirements for guidelines on:

 • Minimum lot size